 Matching and Referral Services

 In some cases, these expenses are paid upfront and have no limit on how many birth situations you can apply for.
 Others are based on a situational basis.
 These may require you to pay an application fee for each situation you are interested in and want to be considered for instead of having an upfront cost.
 In others, you may not pay this fee until later.
-Other companies, have a fee to be put into their database of list serve, but then they have a match fee once a match is made.
-Then there are companies that are truly a referral service and do not complete and maintain a database but work with a range of attorneys and agencies that do most of the marketing.
+Other companies have a fee to be put into their database of the listserve, but then they have a match fee once a match is made.
+Then some companies are truly a referral service and do not complete and maintain a database but work with a range of attorneys and agencies that do most of the marketing.
 Many of these require you to pay them a fee and then there is more of a marketing fee or such with the actual agency or attorney who is working directly with the birth family.
-At first glance, this seems like a big turn off.
+At first glance, this seems like a big turn-off.
 However, many of these cost less at the beginning and only require a larger fee once a match is made.
-That means the financial risk is kept low and you may be able to apply for a number of situations through a number of avenues at the same time, while paying less than a larger agency requires upfront.
+That means the financial risk is kept low and you may be able to apply for several situations through several avenues at the same time while paying less than a larger agency requires upfront.

 Adoption Living or Birth Mother Expenses